World Youth Day 2016: Legacy of Pope John Paul II

 Karol Wojtyła (Pope John Paul II) was born in Wadowice on 18 May 1920, but he identified Kraków as his homeland: "Here, in this land, I was born.
 Here, in Kraków, I spent the greater part of my life...
 Here, I received the grace of my priestly vocation...
 I was consecrated Bishop in the Cathedral of Wawel."

 World Youth Day began with Pope John Paul II's invitation to young people in 1984 to come to Rome for Palm Sunday.
 More than 300,000 turned out for the celebration.
 The following year – 1985 – coincided with the United Nations International Year of Youth.
 Then on December 20, the Pope announced the first official WYD meeting for 1986.
 The 2016 World Youth Day in Kraków marked thirty years since the first official World Youth Day gathering.

 World Youth Day played a special role in John Paul II's papacy, and both Pope Benedict XVI and Pope Francis have carried on the World Youth Days instituted by John Paul II – as a symbol of hope for young people.

-Protests

-Some Polish people were dissatisfied because the national and city governments spent public money for the event.
-Protests were organised by the political party Razem and the nationalist association "Zadruga".